Most people know of the law that prohibits foreigners owning more than 49% of a condominium building, this relates to

 There are well over 100 condominiums in Chiang Mai.
 This number is growing rapidly with all the condos being built all across town and further afield, such as Hang Dong and Mae Rim.

-But out of the 100 plus existing condominiums, to the best of my knowledge, there are only eight, possibly nine buildings that have filled their quota.
+But out of the 100 plus existing condominiums, to the best of my knowledge, there are only 15, possibly 16 buildings that have filled their quota.

 Natara is one of the smallest condos in Chiang Mai, located in an old housing estate.
 It was at one time a failed condo development that had gone bankrupt halfway through its 40 room construction.